 Here are the tips:

 - Avoid building more debt in form of credit cards until you really need it

-- Minimize your spendings especially buying branded products to avoid wasting money
+- Minimize your spending especially buying branded products to avoid wasting money

 - Make payments on time and automate other payments like utility bills to save time.

-- Focus on your goal for which you consolidated the debt.
+- Focus on the goal for which you consolidated the debt.
 And avoid any financial decision which affects it and also your credit report.

 If you follow these tips along the way you will really succeed in getting out of debt.